Skye-XD/desktop-icons-ng/README.md

 **DARK MODE ISSUES**

 SINCE APRIL 16, 2023, veriosn 35, GTK4-DING IS A LIBADWAITA APPLICATION.
 HOPEFULLY THERE WILL BE NO MORE ISSUES.
+DARK MODE SHOULD BE AUTOMATIC WITH LIBADWAITA.
 PLEASE SEE BELOW FOR PREVIOUS VERSIONS.

 Gnome allows Global Dark mode in Settings.
 This mode does not automatically apply to Gtk4 Applications like DING, it only works on libAdwaita applications and the Gnome Shell.
 Previously, a specefic dark theme needed to be applied to the "legacy" gtk applications in gnome tweaks to enable dark mode for menus etc. in gtk4-DING.